salmeister/HealthyLifestyleGuide/_notes/diet/Optimize-Your-Health.md

 - **Lifestyle Over Medication**: Unlike medications like statins, lifestyle changes directly address the root cause, improving arterial health and reducing disease risk.

 #### **Personal Anecdotes**
-- Dr. Amera shares his health journey, showing dramatic improvements in his physical appearance and health without medication or extensive exercise, just through diet and specific exercise.
+- Dr. O'Mara shares his health journey, showing dramatic improvements in his physical appearance and health without medication or extensive exercise, just through diet and specific exercise.

 #### **Conclusion**
 - Visceral fat is described as humanity's biggest health threat, advocating for education on this topic from schools to medical practices to reverse chronic disease trends.